 Pikas in Peril

-The primary threat for the pika is climate change because as it gets warmer, pikas must go higher up the mountains until they top out and have no where else to go.
-When temperatures exceed approximately 70 degrees Fahrenheit, pikas can die within hours if they cannot escape from the heat.
+The primary threat for the pika is climate change because as it gets warmer, pikas must go higher up the mountains until they top out and have nowhere else to go.
+Pikas are extremely temperature-sensitive and cannot tolerate high temperatures for more than a few hours.
 Pikas are early warning signs for global warming in western North America since they are a species that depends on mountain ecosystems for survival.

 Go to the National Park Service (NPS) Pikas in Peril website to learn about recent pika research that included Rocky Mountain National Park.
 Researchers and NPS staff are trying to address questions about pika vulnerability to future climate conditions.